 For parents unsure if their child will “take” to the violin, renting for a few months to see how it goes is a very safe move.
 Kennedy Violins offers a no-contract rental program with no signup fees, just in case French horn or football end up as your true calling.

 4. Individuals interested in owning a rental instrument through a rent-to-buy program.
 Perhaps you don’t have the lump sum of money to purchase the violin up front.
 In this case, it makes perfect sense to rent and/or save up for the violin you’re renting.
-Kennedy Violins applies 55% of all rental payments towards the purchase of any instrument should the renter choose to buy.
-Not only that, but after two years of renting (which covers 100% of the purchase price), the violin is yours to own!
+100% of the first years rental fees can be applied at any time towards the optional purchase of any instrument of equal or greater value.
+Even if you upgrade or change sizes of the violin while you rent, you can keep rolling your credit over into every violin you rent.
+Credit you have accumulated is never taken away.

 At Kennedy Violins, we want to keep it simple.
 Browse through our selection of Beginner, Intermediate, and Advanced Violins to narrow down your search.
 Watch live performance videos to both see and hear the features of each instrument.
 Consider adding accessories such as shoulder rests, music stands, sheet music, and the strings of your choice to meet your performance needs.